idris-lang/Idris-dev/docs/proofs/example1.rst

           :width: 310px
           :height: 115px

-   * - This table also shows the holes and what they depend on.
-The aim is to illustrate the tactics by analogy with proofs, as a line with the premises above it and the conclusion below it.
-The conclusion is the hole we are trying to fill and the premises may be sub-goals:
+   * - This table shows the hole types and what they depend on.
+The aim is to illustrate the types by analogy with proofs, as a line with the premises above it and the conclusion below it.
      - .. image:: ../image/elabLogicEx1_1.png
           :width: 277px
           :height: 15px